Sembawang Hot Spring Park: Prior to 2018

 The well can still be seen locked inside a red-brick enclosure with a steel gate.

 During its peak, up to 300 people visited the hot spring daily.
 On 1 March 2002, it was closed for two months while upgrading and improvement works were carried out to the area around the spring, which had become sodden and muddy.
 Littering had also become a problem because of the increased number of visitors.
 The former dirt track leading to the spring was paved with cement, and lined with bougainvillea bushes and high fences to ensure the security of the air base.
 Drainage pipes were also installed.
-Mindef, which owns the land, allows public access between 7 am and 7 pm daily, free-of-charge.
+Mindef, which owns the land, allows public access between 7 am and 7 pm daily, free of charge.
 When the spring reopened on 1 May 2002, more than 100 people visited the site despite the afternoon drizzle.
 At the same time, some new free-hold condominiums were built in the surrounding area; one of the developments, built by the property arm of F&N in 2001, is called Seletaris, named after the company's former mineral water.

 In July 2005, a Business Times reader proposed that the authorities should explore the possibility of tapping the geothermal heat that lies many miles under Sembawang—similar to the project in South Australia's Cooper Basin—in order to reduce Singapore's reliance on oil and gas for its energy needs.
 The proposal was not acted upon.

 As of 2014, the well could still be seen locked inside a red-brick enclosure with a steel gate, and its geothermal heat can be felt outside the building.
 Some plastic chairs, pails and mini-tubs kindly donated by visitors were stored at the perimeter of the compound, which has a makeshift shed in one corner.
 A caretaker, paid for by Mindef, takes care of the place to maintain its overall cleanliness, but there is no toilet on location.
-The hot spring has been less frequented nowadays and remains rustic.
+The hot spring has been less frequented and remains rustic before the major redevelopment in 2020.

 Redevelopment by the National Parks Board

 Sembawang Hot Spring was redeveloped into a 1.1-hectare park called Sembawang Hot Spring Park, which reopened on 4 January 2020.
+The park is much bigger after the redevelopment with a cascading pool and taps to boil onsen eggs.
+A toilet has also been built near the main entrance of the park.
 Following feedback from the general public, the National Parks Board later erected more signs within the park premises.